Skip to main content

 GreenRide Carpooling Platform (UNFCCC)

 UNFCCC - Full-Stack Lead Developer.
-GIS-powered carpooling platform using OpenStreetMap, Leaflet, and openrouteservice.org to make delegate ride sharing simple and efficient.
+GIS-powered web application using OpenStreetMap, Leaflet, PostgreSQL/PostGIS, and Node.js to make delegate ride sharing simple and efficient.

 OpenStreetMapLeafletopenrouteservice.org